Backbase/backbase-openapi-tools/rules.md

 ## B003: No reserved words allowed

 The schema must not contain a language's reserved words as keys.
 This rule checks for reserved words from JavaScript, Spring, Kotlin, and Swift.
-Some examples are :
+For example:

 - Spring:
     assert, boolean, class, null, new, public